davanstrien/davanstrien.github.com/CV.md

 permalink: /CV/
 ---

-You can employment history experience and other information at my Linkedin [page](https://uk.linkedin.com/in/danielvanstrien)
+You can find employment history experience and other information at my Linkedin [page](https://uk.linkedin.com/in/danielvanstrien)

 Below is a non comprehensive list of my publications, events I have spoken at, or participated in and courses I have taken.